wasmerio/old-docs.wasmer.io/ecosystem/wapm/publishing-your-package.md

 ## **Commands**

-Commands \(not to be confused with _wapm-cli_ subcommands\) are a feature that enables easily executing wasm code from a wapm package.
+Commands \(not to be confused with _wapm-cli_ subcommands\) are a feature that enables easily executing Wasm code from a wapm package.

 Commands are what allows one to call the `run` subcommand, like above when running `wapm run cowsay hello wapm!`.